syedharis203/AI-Inter/README.md

 3. Install Required Libraries pip install -r requirements.txt

-Make sure requirements.txt contains:
+Make sure requirements.txt contains all the necessary modules.
-Flask
-pdfplumber
-requests
-pinecone-client

 Set Your API Keys (Already Done in app.py)
 No extra config is required the app.py is already pre-configured to use:

+Gemini models for embedding and chat model.

-Pinecone index named rag with dimension 1024 and namespace interview
+Pinecone index named reg with dimension 768 and namespace interview

 Run the Application

 python app.py
-Then go to: http://127.0.0.1:5000/
+Then go to: http://127.0.0.1:5000/ live link you can visit :- https://ai-live-7hm6.onrender.com/

 Please Note
 The response speed may be slow (1–2 minutes) after resume upload this is expected because the system uses a local LLM server and vector embedding process.